-- 66. Dr. Khan Suri was first taken to the ICE Washington Field Office in Chantilly, Virginia, where officers took his fingerprints and DNA swabs and completed paperwork.
+- 58. The officers then handcuffed Dr. Khan Suri in front of his wife and put him into one of the unmarked vehicles. - 59.
+Dr. Khan Suri repeatedly asked why he was being arrested.
+An officer told him that his student visa had been revoked.
+Dr. Khan Suri clarified that he had an exchange visa, not a student visa.
+The officer told him it was the same thing, and that it was also revoked.
+Once he was in the car, one of the officers stated to Dr. Khan Suri that he was being arrested because of his "social media," and that someone at a very high level at the Secretary of State's office does not want him there.
+One of the officers told him that he was going to be deported to his country.
+When Dr. Khan Suri asked when he would be deported, the officer responded: "today." - 60.
+Dr. Khan Suri was first taken to the ICE Washington Field Office in Chantilly, Virginia, where officers took his fingerprints and DNA swabs and completed paperwork.
 The ICE officers told Dr. Khan Suri that they were aware that he was not a criminal and had not done anything bad.
 They informed him that he would be transferred to the detention center in Farmville, Virginia, where he would be held, and that he had a hearing in immigration court in Texas on May 6.
-They allowed him to call his wife to relay this information. - 67.
+They allowed him to call his wife to relay this information. - 61.
 Dr. Khan Suri was then driven to the Farmville Detention Center, where he arrived in the middle of the night.
-He was under the impression that he would remain there until he was either deported or released.
-He was refused pre-dawn food and water at Farmville Detention Center despite his repeated requests. - 68.
+He was under the impression that he would remain there until he was either deported or released. - 62.
 He was then moved to the ICE office in Richmond, Virginia, where he arrived around 6:00 a.m. on March 18.
-There, he was put in a cell and made to sit on a small bench, shackled.
-He was also denied permission to call his wife. - 69.
-Later that day, Dr. Khan Suri was transported to an airport and loaded on an airplane.
+There, he was put in a cell and made to sit on a small bench, shackled, and was refused food and water, despite his repeated requests.
+He was also denied permission to call his wife.

+- 63. Later that day, Dr. Khan Suri was transported to an airport and loaded on an - airplane.
 He was kept shackled at the hands, waist and ankles.
 The plane was old, and the flight turbulent.
 When using the bathroom on the plane, he was not permitted to close the door or remove his shackles.
 He was distressed and confused, and terrified that the plane might crash.
-He was not told where he was being flown, and feared he was being deported. - 70.
-The plane landed in Louisiana, and he was taken to the Alexandria, Louisiana Staging Facility, where he was held for three days.
-While in Louisiana, he expected to be deported soon, as multiple deportation flights were departing daily from Alexandria.
+He was not told where he was being flown, and feared he was being deported.

+64. The plane landed in Louisiana, and he was taken to the Alexandria, Louisiana soon, as multiple deportation flights were departing daily from Alexandria.
 One officer referred to the facility as a "super deportation center" and said that he should expect to be deported at any time.